ronaudinho/wp/README.md

 │   │       ├── message.go
 │   │       └── message_test.go
-│   └── handler					# handler layer is for interfaces with external application │       └── rest              	# in this case, using REST │           ├── message.go
+│   └── handler					# handler layer is for interfaces with external application │       ├── rest              	# in this case, using REST │       │   ├── message.go
+│       │  	└── message_test.go
+│       └── websocket			# in this case, using websocket
+│           ├── message.go
 │           └── message_test.go
 ├── pkg                       	# globally shared package